A topic from the subject of Analytical Chemistry in Chemistry.

 • Materials science

-By understanding the principles of operation and the limitations of modern analytical equipment, scientists can use these instruments to obtain accurate and reliable data.
+By understanding the principles of operation and the limitations of modern analytical equipment, scientists can use these instruments to obtain accurate and reliable data for a wide range of applications.

 Share on: